thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 ![image](https://user-images.githubusercontent.com/12640326/150933284-9795c659-e733-4586-9fd6-b73509004762.png)

-You can also check into your target vCenter, available from the Cloud Console, in the "Paris SDDC" that your VM is now into the inventory.
+You can also check into your target vCenter, available from the Cloud Console, in the "Destination_SDDC" that your VM is now into the inventory.

 Congratulations, your VM has been migrated !!